-Both Hamsa meditation and Soham are wonderful and relaxing meditation techniques that will quiet your mind and relax your body.
+Both Hamsa meditation and Soham are wonderful, relaxing meditation techniques that will quiet your mind and relax your body.
 If you’ve been stressed it will help you to unwind and to let go.
 Try it for 20 minutes and let me know how you get on.
 And for best results, book a private session with me.